-Specifies the hard drive that is booted in the event of a hard drive failure.
-The devices are selected in the Hard-Disk Drive Sequence on the Boot Option Setting menu.
-When this option is set to Disabled, only the first hard drive in the list is attempted to boot.
-When this option is set to Enabled, all hard drives are attempted to boot in the order selected in the Hard-Disk Drive Sequence.
+Specifies the drive that is booted in the event of a drive failure.
+The devices are selected in the Hard-Disk DriveSequence on the Boot Option Setting menu.
+When this option is set to Disabled, only the first drive in the list is attempted to boot.
+When this option is set to Enabled, all drives are attempted to boot in the order selected in the Hard-Disk Drive Sequence.
 This option is not enabled for UEFI Boot Mode.
-This option is set to Disable by default.
+This option is set to Disabled by default

-Boot Option Settings

-Configures the boot sequence and the boot devices.
+Boot Option Settings Configures the boot sequence and the boot devices.